AnthonyTesche/WebCrawling-SaikaiScan/README.md

 - If encounter this error "ImportError: No module named bs4 in Windows" use the ""pip install BeautifulSoup4"".

 ## Bugs (Working in Fix)
-- Unknow Bugs for now
+- Unknow Bugs i think, for now

+## Version - 0.1.0
+- Some corrections in apresentation